wlerin/feralfilehosting/Feral Wiki/General/I want to edit or create a FAQ or guide/readme.md

 -P Set directory prefix to prefix.
 Is the directory where all other files and subdirectories will be saved to

 [code]wget -q www.somelink.com/script.sh -O thisfile.sh[/code]
+You will see most FAQs use this format:

+[code]wget -qO ~/thisfile.sh www.somelink.com/script.sh[/code]
+This basically just puts the file in the slot root with the use of [code single]~/[/code]

 [b][url=http://linux.die.net/man/1/tar]tar[/url][/b]

 -c create